Ariogala | Kaunas

 Historical note

-Ariogala is one of the oldest settlements in Lithuania and is mentioned in written sources starting from the 13th century.
-In the 16th century, it grew into a small town and received the privilege of having a market in the 17th century.
-Ariogala was destroyed by fire many times and during World War I, only about 30 houses were left after intensive battles.
+Ariogala is one of the oldest settlements in Lithuania and is mentioned in written sources as far back as the 13th century.
+During the 16th century, it grew into a small town and a market was set up in the town in the 17th century.
+Ariogala was destroyed by fire many times and during World War I, only about 30 houses were left after intensive battle in and around the town.
 The Jewish community in Ariogala was established in the 18th century.
-Even though Jews formed a majority among the local population (more than 1500 persons) in the 19th century, the number significantly decreased due to immigration to South Africa and the USA.
+Even though Jews were a majority group in the local population (more than 1500 individuals), this number significantly decreased during the 19th century due to immigration to South Africa and the USA.
 Before World War II, only around 500 Jews lived in Ariogala.
-Jews made their living mostly from craftsmanship, trading and storekeeping, they owned a bank, a power station, a flourmill… The Jewish population was active in social and public life: there was a Jewish synagogue, a school, a drama club, a Jewish library, Zionist youth organizations and two competing movements of Social Zionists and Revisionists.
+Jews made their living mostly from craftsmanship, trading and storekeeping.
+They owned a bank, a power station, a flourmill… The Jewish population was active in social and public life: there was a Jewish synagogue, a school, a drama club, a Jewish library, Zionist youth organizations and two competing movements of Social Zionists and Revisionists.
 Most Jewish businesses were nationalized, the school was closed and political organizations banned under Soviet rule, beginning in 1940.

 Holocaust by bullets in figures